 Many skills can be learned outside formal education.
 However, for roles that need professional qualifications, there’s no avoiding it – you can’t, say, brush up on your neurosurgical technique by watching YouTube videos.

 But postgraduate study can be pricey.
-A Master’s degree in economics can cost RM16,100 in a local university like University Malaysia, and around RM35,700 per year in private universities like the University of Nottingham Malaysia.
+A Master’s degree in economics can cost between RM10,000 to RM28,000 in a local university like University Malaysia, and up to RM60,000 per year in private universities like the University of Nottingham Malaysia.

 Besides forking out of your own pocket or drawing from your EPF savings, here’s what you can do to afford further study: